client guides · 06 Nov 2022

 Since Apple has strict guidelines around the look and feel of the apps, flouting the guidelines leads to your app getting rejected.
 For example, a tab bar should appear at the top of the screen.
 Check out Human Interface Guidelines to learn all interface essentials.

-Bugs and Crashes
+Bugs and crashes

 When you submit your app for review, you need to ensure that it is stable and no bugs or crashes can occur during the review process.
 At Orangesoft, we can test your app and ensure its flawless performance.